LTUC/amman-dotnet-401d2/curriculum/class-14/facilitator/DEMO.md

    - Service methods use context to talk to the DB
    - Route returns the data
 1. Wiring
-   - We use dependency injection to "feed" each system (controller, etc) the correct subystem or dependency
+   - We use dependency injection to "feed" each system (controller, etc) the correct subsystem or dependency

 ## Goals for this demo: